FRENCH & ITALIAN IMMERSION OPPORTUNITIES

 Lower-Level French &/or Italian Immersion

 - Learning a Foreign Language: A Journey!
-Students take three semesters of Beginning and/or Intermediate language, culminating the immersion project by the creation of a final artifact.
+Students take three semesters of Beginning and/or Intermediate language, The immersion project entails collecting classwork, reflecting on the language learning process, and creation of a creative artifact.

 Intermediate/Advanced French or Italian Immersion